Archer Brigade Develops the Next Generation of Officers

 |0

-This work, Archer Brigade Develops the Next Generation of Officers [Image 5 of 5], by SGT Arthur Gonzalez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Archer Brigade Develops the Next Generation of Officers, by CPT Duy Nguyen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.